rapidsai/spark-examples/examples/app-parameters/supported_xgboost_parameters_python.md

 1. All [xgboost parameters](https://xgboost.readthedocs.io/en/latest/parameter.html) are supported.
    * Please use the `camelCase`, e.g., `--treeMethod=gpu_hist`.
    * `lambda` is replaced with `lambda_`, because `lambda` is a keyword in Python.
+2. `--mainClass=[app class]`: The entry class of the application to be started.
+Available value is one of the below classes.
+   * ai.rapids.spark.examples.agaricus.cpu_main
+   * ai.rapids.spark.examples.agaricus.gpu_main
+   * ai.rapids.spark.examples.mortgage.cpu_main
+   * ai.rapids.spark.examples.mortgage.gpu_main
+   * ai.rapids.spark.examples.taxi.cpu_main
+   * ai.rapids.spark.examples.taxi.gpu_main
+   * ai.rapids.spark.examples.mortgage.etl_main
+   * ai.rapids.spark.examples.taxi.etl_main
-2. `--format=[csv|parquet|orc]`: The format of the data for training/transforming, now supports 'csv', 'parquet' and 'orc'. *Required*.
+3. `--format=[csv|parquet|orc]`: The format of the data for training/transforming, now only supports 'csv', 'parquet' and 'orc'. *Required*.
-3. `--mode=[all|train|transform]`.
-To control the behavior of the sample app, default is 'all' if not specified.
+4. `--mode=[all|train|transform]`.
+The behavior of the XGBoost application (meaning CPUMain and GPUMain), default is 'all' if not specified.
    * all: Do both training and transforming, will save model to 'modelPath' if specified
    * train: Do training only, will save model to 'modelPath' if specified.
    * transform: Do transforming only, 'modelPath' is required to locate the model data to be loaded.
+5. `--dataPath=[prefix]::[path]`: Path to input data file(s), or path to output data files.
+Use it repeatly to specify multiple data paths.
-4. `--trainDataPath=[path]`: Path to your training data file(s), required when mode is NOT 'transform'.
+   * `--dataPath=train::[path]`: Path to the training data file(s), required when mode is NOT 'transform'.
+   * `--dataPath=trans::[path]`: Path to the transforming data file(s), required when mode is NOT 'train'.
-5. `--trainEvalDataPath=[path]`: Path to your data file(s) for training with evaluation.
+   * `--dataPath=eval::[path]`: Path to the evaluation data file(s) for training.
 Optional.
-6. `--evalDataPath=[path]`: Path to your test(evaluation) data file(s), required when mode is NOT 'train'.
+   * `--dataPath=rawTrain::[path]`: Path to the raw data files for training, only used by taxi/CPUMain, taxi/GPUMain now to support E2E train.
+   * `--dataPath=rawTrans::[path]`: Path to the raw data files for transforming, only used by taxi/CPUMain, taxi/GPUMain now to support E2E tranformation.
+   * `--dataPath=rawEval::[path]`: Path to the raw data files being used as evaluation data for training.
+Optional.
+   * `--dataPath=raw::[path]`: Path to the raw data files to be transformed by taxi/ETLMain.
+   * `--dataPath=perf::[path]`,`-dataPath=acq::[path]`: Paths to the raw data files to be transformed by mortgage/ETLMain.
+   * `--dataPath=out::`: Path where to place the output data files for both mortgage/ETLMain and taxi/ETLMain.
-7. `--modelPath=[path]`: Path to save model after training, or where to load model for transforming only.
+6. `--modelPath=[path]`: Path to save model after training, or where to load model for transforming only.
 Required only when mode is 'transform'.
-8. `--overwrite=[true|false]`: Whether to overwrite the current model data under 'modelPath'.
+7. `--overwrite=[true|false]`: Whether to overwrite the current model data under 'modelPath'.
 Default is false.
 You may need to set to true to avoid IOException when saving the model to a path already exists.
-9. `--hasHeader=[true|false]`: Indicate if your csv file has header.
+8. `--hasHeader=[true|false]`: Indicate whether the csv file has header.
-10. `--asFloats=[true|false]`: Whether to cast numerical schema to float schema.
+9. `--numRows=[int value]`: The number of the rows to be shown after transforming done.
+Default is 5.
+10. `--showFeatures=[true|false]`: Whether to show the features columns after transforming done.
 Default is true.
-11. `--maxRowsPerChunk=[value]`: Max lines of row to be read per chunk.
-Default is 2147483647.
+11. `--dataRatios=[trainRatio:transformRatio]`: The ratios of data for train and transform, then the ratio for evaluation is (100-train-test).
+Default is 80:20, no evaluation.
+This is only used by taxi/ETLMain now to generate the output data.